Cheng Lei (journalist): Detention

-At a September 1 press briefing, China's Ministry of Foreign Affairs spokeswoman Hua Chunying said she had "no specific information" about Cheng's case.
-Another spokesperson, Zhao Lijian, told reporters on September 8 that Cheng Lei was “suspected of carrying out criminal activities endangering China’s national security”.
+At a 1 September press briefing, China's Ministry of Foreign Affairs spokeswoman Hua Chunying said she had "no specific information" about Cheng's case.
+Another spokesperson, Zhao Lijian, told reporters on 8 September that Cheng Lei was "suspected of carrying out criminal activities endangering China’s national security".
 Zhao did not provide any details about the accusations.
 Two Australian journalists based in China, Bill Birtles of the Australian Broadcasting Corporation and Michael Smith of the Australian Financial Review, were investigated by China's state security police due to Cheng Lei's case.

-On December 12, 2020, the European Union appealed to the Beijing National Security Bureau to release "all those arrested and detained in connection with their reporting activity", including Haze Fan of Bloomberg News and Cheng Lei, or grant them access to defense attorneys according to international law.
+On 12 December 2020, the European Union appealed to the Beijing National Security Bureau to release "all those arrested and detained in connection with their reporting activity", including Haze Fan of Bloomberg News and Cheng Lei, or grant them access to defense attorneys according to international law.

 In February 2021, Marise Payne announced that Cheng had been formally arrested in China "on suspicion of illegally supplying state secrets overseas".
-After being detained in August 2020, Cheng was arrested on February 5, 2021.
+After being detained in August 2020, Cheng was arrested on 5 February 2021.
 According to her family, Cheng was interrogated several times and her health had deteriorated.

 On 31 March 2022, after 19 months of detention, Beijing No.2 People's Intermediate Court heard Cheng Lei's case in a secret session.
 Australia's ambassador Graham Fletcher was denied access to the court due to the case involving "national security".

-In June 2022, Xiao Qian, the Chinese ambassador to Australia, denied that Cheng was a political prisoner, and described the detention as a "individual case" which "should not be a problem" affecting China-Australia relationship.
+In June 2022, Xiao Qian, the Chinese ambassador to Australia, denied that Cheng was a political prisoner, and described the detention as an "individual case" which "should not be a problem" affecting China-Australia relationship.

+1,000th Day of Incarceration

+In April 2023, Chinese authorities pushed Cheng Lei's sentencing date by another three months; the fifth such delay.
+Speaking in London on 2 May 2023, where he was attending the coronation of King Charles III, Australian prime minister Anthony Albanese noted that the 1,000th day of Cheng's incarceration was approaching on 9 May.
+In an interview with Piers Morgan, Albanese stated: "Our position on China has been to engage constructively but to continue to put forward that the impediments to trade should be removed, to say very directly to President Xi, that Australians such as Cheng, need to be given proper justice, and that they’re not receiving that at the moment."
+Nick Coyle, Cheng's partner, made repeated pleas for the Australian government to link the country's improving trade ties with China directly to the plight of Cheng and fellow Australian detainee Yang Hengjun.